liamwalsh1980/Milestone-Project-3/README.md

 - The content of this website was entirely written by the myself, the developer.

 ### Code
-- The main guide i used throughout this project was boththe 'Task Manager' mini project within Code Institute and my detailed notes in reference to this.
+- The main guide i used throughout this project was both the 'Task Manager' mini project within Code Institute and the detailed notes i made during these lessons.

 ____
 [Back to top ⇧](#filmzone)